UoMResearchIT/mine-the-gaps/README.md

 System check identified no issues (0 silenced).
 July 22, 2021 - 16:15:44
-Django version 3.2.5, using settings 'geo_sensor_gaps.settings.dev'
+Django version 3.2.5, using settings 'mine-the-gaps.settings.dev'
 Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
 ```
 Using your browser, navigate to http://127.0.0.1:8000/ (or the link shown in your output) and this should
 open up the web-application. *Note that no data has been loaded yet, so the map will be empty.*

-#### How to set admin users
+### Set up super-users (admin users) on the web app (when not using Makefile / docker install)
-To load data, an admin user is required.
-To set up an admin user (aka superuser), we need to run the
+To load data into the mine-the-gaps app, an admin user is required.
+To set up an
-Django management tool, from the same project directory as in previous steps:\
+admin user (aka superuser), we need to run the Django management tool (which runs within the docker container).
 Run:\
 `python manage.py createsuperuser`\
 This will ask several questions via the command line.
 Once the superuser is set up,
 that user can log in to the web application.

-#### Log in as superuser and upload data
+### Log in as superuser and upload data
 Return to the web application on your browser (`localhost:8000`) and click on `admin login` in the
 top right-hand side of the main page.
 Use the new admin log-in credentials to log in.